-In general, we observe that a significant fraction of points can be constrained by the two collider searches considered in this work.
-As foreseen in Sect.
-4.3, the monojet channel shows a significantly reduced sensitivity as compared to the VBF search.
-Though both channels suffer largely from SM QCD background sources, the VBF channel can make more precise predictions on the expected kinematics of the jets in the final state.
+the VBF search.14 Though both channels suffer largely from SM QCD background sources, the VBF channel can make more precise predictions on the extected kinematics of the jets in the final state.
 This ultimatively allows for a higher signal-to-background ratio in the signal bins and thus results in a better sensitivity for many models in which both channels are present simultaneously.

-Whilst monojet studies alone are sensitive to values of $\lambda{345}$ down to 2.5 and $m_H$ masses in the range $[m_h/2-70]$ GeV, we observe VBF reinterpretations to constrain $\lambda{345}$ down to 1 and extend the sensitivity range on $m_H$ values up to the maximum of 100 GeV we consider.
-No parameter point with $m_H < m_h/2$ can be constrained as the small values of $\lambda{345}$ predict a far too small cross section.
-This can also be seen on the bottom of Fig. 2 where we show our bounds in terms of the VBF cross section, including the partonic cuts described in Sect.
-4.2.
-In fact, this region is largely constrained by the cut on $BR{h \rightarrow inv} \leq 0.24$ which we discuss in Sect.
-3.2.
+Whilst monojet studies alone are sensitive to values of λ{345} down to 2.5 and m_H masses in the range $[m_h/2 - 70]$ GeV, we observe VBF reinterpretations to constrain λ{345} down to 1 and extend the sensitivity range on m_H values up to the maximum of 100 GeV we consider.
+No parameter point with $m_H < m_h/2$ can be constrained as the small values of λ{345} predict a far too small cross section.
+This can also be seen on the right of Fig. 2 where we show our bounds in terms of the VBF cross section, including the partonic cuts described in Sec.
+IVB.
+In fact, this region is largely constrained by the cut on $\mathrm{BR}{h\to\mathrm{inv}} \leq 0.24$ which we discuss in Sec.
+IIIB.
 As the VBF channel consists of one sub-measurement of this observable, it is evident that it cannot provide additional, stronger bounds than the one on the invisible branching ratio which has been used to generate our parameter samples.

-Note that, though the bound is clearly very much dependent on the size of the cross section, we observe on the bottom of Fig. 2 that it is not flat in the $m_H$ - $\sigma$ -plane.
-This can be explained by differences in the signal efficiency from additional, small IDM contributions like $pp \rightarrow H^{\pm}H, H^{\pm} \rightarrow$ jjH which, in addition to $m_H$ , also depend on the masses of the other inert scalars.
+Note that, though the bound is clearly very much dependent on the size of the cross section, we observe on the right of Fig. 2 that it is not flat in the m_H - σ -plane.
+This can be explained by differences in the signal efficiency from additional, small IDM contributions like $pp \to H^{\pm}H, H^{\pm} \to jjH$ which, in addition to m_H , also depend on the masses of the other inert scalars.
 The fact that the bound is not only dependent on the total cross section shows the importance of dedicated Monte Carlo recast analyses including off-shell effects.